liplum/flarum-sync-profile-core/README.md

   - `avatar`: A URL pointing to an image for the user's avatar.
 Make sure that the file type is compatible with Flarum (jpeg or png I believe).
   - `groups`: A comma-separated list of ids for groups that a user should belong to.
 Keep in mind that this will both add and remove groups, so make sure that all desired groups are included.
   - `bio`: A string that will be synced to the user's bio if [Friends of Flarum User Bios](https://github.com/FriendsOfFlarum/user-bio) is enabled
-  - `masquerade_attributes`: An associative array for any masquerade keys and attributes you want to sync.
+  - `fof-masquerade`: An associative array for any masquerade keys and attributes you want to sync.
 Make sure that the key matches the name of the profile field exactly.

 ### TODO